 As one approaches the school from the Kutnohorska road to the south, a spacious public plaza is gradually revealed.
 The public components of the school split up here to sculpt out this space between them.
 A vertical belvedere anchors the plaza, while also serving as a marker within the broader context.
 By climbing to its top, the community can view the scenic lakes of Lounovice to the south.

 How can an educational space nurture character?
-Our proposal attempts to do this by huddling a group of ‘village houses’ together to create a sense of community.
 Its domestic character, inspired by the houses in this region, and sequences of streets and intimate gardens, might lend the children a sense of being ‘at home’ in school.

-Although created as an informal learning environment, the school is marked by an institutional element – a common area from which the whole is perceivable – which helps to achieve a sense of unity within the multiplicity created by the various spaces that surround it; because lying between the school and the forest are various scales of‘parks’.
+Although created as an informal learning environment, the school is marked by an institutional element – a common area from which the whole is perceivable – which helps to achieve a sense of unity within the multiplicity created by the various spaces that surround it.
 These range from intimate gardens to open playgrounds, outdoor sports areas and finally, the community sports arena near the forest edge.
 These spill-out spaces encourage various degrees of social interaction that, we believe, might nurture a collaborative spirit.